ifgris/obsidian-local-backup/README.md

 - Backup on startup
 - Setup backups' lifecycle
-- Setup custom output path
+- Customize output path
-- Inteval backup
+- Inteval backups

 ## How to use

-### Custom the plugin setting page
+### Setup the plugin

 ![plugin-setting](screenshot/plugin-setting.png)